UKPLab/iwcs2017_disambiguation_causality_lexical_markers/README.md

 In order to run the code used for the experiments of the paper, you have to know the following:

-1.- You can evaluate the two nueral arquitectures of the paper:
+1.- You can evaluate the two neural arquitectures of the paper:
   * Stated_Pair_LSTM
   * Pair_LSTM
 2.- You can evaluate the three zero-padding strategies: